Michael-Steshenko/iMop/README.md

 to undo:
 `defaults delete com.apple.dock "autohide-delay"; defaults delete com.apple.dock "autohide-time-modifier"; killall Dock`

-### No margins on tiled windows
-System Settings > Desktop & Dock > Windows > Tiled windows have margins (switch off).

-### Custom keyboard shortcuts

-With non-mac keyboards, the funtion row controls do not work by default.
-To make it work:
-- Go to System Settings -> Keyboard -> Keyboard Shortcuts -> Function Keys
-- Enable ```Use F1, F2, etc. keys as standard function keys```

 Now for each shortcut you want to add, do the following:
 - Open automator
 - Choose the type of your document: Quick Action